 - Services offered.
 Debt settlement.

 - Typical turnaround.
 2–4 years.

 - Accreditations.
-International Association of Professional Debt Arbitrators, American Fair Credit Council, the Association of Settlement Companies
+International Association of Professional Debt Arbitrators, American Fair Credit Council, Association of Settlement Companies.

 What are the benefits and drawbacks of Debtmerica debt relief?